singularityware/singularityware.github.io/pages/docs/overview/faq.md

 update-grub && reboot
 ```

+Please note that this change might have <a href="https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/admin-guide/kernel-parameters.txt?h=v4.13-rc3#n4387" target="_blank">security implications</a> that you should be aware of.
 For more information, see the <a href="https://github.com/singularityware/singularity/issues/845" target="_blank">original issue</a>.

 ### How to use Singularity with GRSecurity enabled kernels